PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Experimental Results

 \subsection{Overall Performance}

-In this section, we evaluate and compare the overall performance of the asynchronous PMP approaches when simultaneously considering the convergence, throughput, and memory consumption.
-To be concrete, we trained each asynchronous PMP approach with a maximum per-GPU batch size so that they could run normally without yielding out-of-memory exceptions.
-The pipeline training was executed until reaching the threshold accuracy.
-We selected ResNet-101 and Inception-V3 as the benchmark model and conducted experiments on Machine-B. We trained ResNet-101 and Inception-V3 on Tiny-ImageNet using SGDM and followed the experiment setting described in Section~\ref{sec:exp-convergence}.
-Furthermore, we measured the overall performance of PipeOptim, PipeDream, PipeDream-2BW, and SpecTrain by training ResNet-101 and Inception-V3 until reaching the target top-1 accuracy of 66.0\% and 55.5\%.
+In this subsection, we evaluate the overall performance of all evaluated PMP approaches when simultaneously considering the convergence, throughput, and memory consumption.
+Specifically, we trained each PMP approach with the maximum per-GPU batch size that allowed each approach to run without triggering OOM exceptions.
+The pipeline training continued until the target accuracy was reached.
+We selected ResNet-101 and Inception-V3 as the benchmark model and conducted the experiments on a computing node.
+We trained ResNet-101 and Inception-V3 on Tiny-ImageNet using SGDM, following the experimental setup described in Subsection~\ref{subsec:exp-convergence}.
+Furthermore, we measured the overall performance of each PMP approach by training ResNet-101 and Inception-V3 until the target top-1 accuracies of 66.0\% and 55.5\%, respectively, were achieved.